 Wear and tear with home decor or home accessories are a common occurrence.
-Because of prolonged use or unexpected accidents, tears in fabrics can happen which is why learning how to sew is a very crucial skill.
-Not only that, learning how to sew can make decorating your home easier than ever.
+Because of prolonged use or unexpected accidents, tears in fabrics can happen, which is why learning how to sew is a very crucial skill.
+Not only that, but learning how to sew can make decorating your home easier than ever.
 Although sewing is a very handy skill, not everyone knows how to do it.
 Understandably, it can be a bit of a challenge.
 However, worry no more.
-We’re going to teach you the basics of sewing.
+We are going to teach you the basics of sewing.

 Why Learn How To Sew?

 If you love to do home projects, learning how to sew will be a game changer.
-Imagine sewing your own pillow cases, table runners and whole lot more DIY projects that require a bit of sewing.
+Imagine sewing your own pillowcases, table runners, and a whole lot more DIY projects that require a bit of sewing.
 It can also help you save money as you don’t have to replace or find a seamstress to repair or make home decor for you.

 How To Sew And Repair Your Home Decor

 Are you ready to learn how to sew?
 Here are some steps that should be able to help you acquire this valuable skill:

 Before you engross yourself in your sewing project, don’t forget to prepare the basics.
 You need a needle, thread, and scissors.
 As you go along the way and be more comfortable with sewing, you can add more equipment to your kit.
 You can usually find these items at your local stores.